On piecewise hyperdefinable groups: Piecewise hyperdefinable groups

-Finally, by invariance under arbitrary expansions of the language, we have that $G^{\mathrm{ap}}$ is the smallest $\bigwedge${\hyp}definable normal subgroup of $G$ of small index such that $\rfrac{G}{G^{\mathrm{ap}}}$ is an aperiodic locally compact topological group with its global logic topology. \QED \end{dem} \end{teo}
+Finally, by invariance under arbitrary expansions of the language, we have that $G^{\mathrm{ap}}$ is the smallest $\bigwedge${\hyp}definable normal subgroup of $G$ of small index such that $\rfrac{G}{G^{\mathrm{ap}}}$ is an aperiodic locally compact topological group with its global logic topology. \end{proof} \end{theo}